 Michael has been featured on numerous podcasts and radio programs.
 He appeared on the A&E Network program The Lowe Files and has written for San Antonio television station KSAT's animated "Haunted South Texas Folklore" feature series.

 Michael explores the myths, folklore, and legends of Texas and North America on his Texas Cryptid Hunter blog.
-The blog has received nearly 2-million page views since its inception.
+The blog has received more than two million page views since its inception.

 Michael has worked as a teacher of Texas History and football/basketball coach in the Killeen ISD for nearly 30 years.
 He has retired from his coaching duties and hopes that decision will free up more time for writing.